caard0s0/united-atomic-bank/README.md

     go get ./...
     ```

+3. Install Golang-Migrate as CLI. for more information visit <a href="https://github.com/golang-migrate/migrate/tree/master/cmd/migrate">Golang CLI Documentation</a>.

-3. Create an `app.env` file with environment variables.
+4. Create an `app.env` file with environment variables.

+    <strong>WARNING:</strong> The values ​​below are for testing purposes only, please change them in the future.

     ```bash
     cat > app.env << EOF
     DB_DRIVER=postgres